nfreear/demo-bot/README.md

 # browser-bot #

-A demo Chat-bot that runs entirely in the browser.
+I am a demo Chat-bot that runs entirely in your browser. (_No server processing needed!_)

+## Built on

 Uses: